psurya1994/books/cal-newport-deep-work.md

 		- "I'll live a focused life because that's the best kind there is."
 		- "Unless you can concentrate on what you want to do and suppress distractions, it’s hard to accomplish anything, period."
 		- "If most of the time you’re not particularly concerned about whether what you’re doing is work or play, or even whether you’re happy or not, you know you’re living the focused life."
 	- Charles Darwin: wake up and go for a walk (7am), breakfast along (7.30am), study (8.00 to 9.30am) , reply letters (9.30 to 10.30am), study (10.00 to 12.30pm). mull over challenging ideas and walk on prescribed roue until satified with thinking (1pm - 4pm). end of work day.
+	- Teddy Roosevelt
+		- had an array of interests: boxing, wrestling, body building, dance, poetry, naturalism, etc., He spent less than quarter of his day studying.
+		- 8.30am to 4.30pm: studying with fragments of receitation classes, training and lunch).
+Je worked only on school work during these periods with blistering intensity.

 	- (add from the link Pranoy shared with me)

 Other thoughts: